A Commemorative Rifle Dedicated To All Who Fought

 I wish to reserve the “A Tribute to the Confederacy,” a working Spencer carbine, at the current issue price of $2,895*.
 Each rifle is numbered within the edition limit of 300 and is accompanied by a Certificate of Authenticity.
 Thirty day return privilege.

 Please charge my credit card a deposit of $195 per rifle.
-I will pay the balance prior to delivery at the rate of $135 per month, with no interest or carrying charge.
+I will pay the balance at the rate of $135 per month, with no interest or carrying charge.